 Sharks are SO fascinating and one of the coolest ocean animals!
 They are always at the very top of the list for kids of all ages, and is one of our favorite subjects to teach about.

-To help kids dive into exploring and learning about sharks, we’ve created a totally jawsome game for kids to “rescue” sharks by hitting a target with a throw toy.
+To help kids dive into exploring and learning about sharks, we’ve created a totally jawsome game for kids to “rescue” sharks by tossing a throw toy at a target.

 - identifying & matching sharks (using illustrations and/or optional plastic toys)

 - reading (if able) a cool shark fact and sharing out loud

 - motor control and hand-eye coordination with target practice using a toss toy